First Alert Forecast: First true taste of fall air Monday across Michiana

 Highs Monday afternoon will likely stay in the lower to middle 60s with afternoon shower chances.
 Sunshine returns Tuesday evening along with warmer temperatures.

-TUESDAY: Chance of a morning shower or two before we dry out and clear out for the afternoon.
+TUESDAY: Chance of a morning shower or two before we dry out and clear out for the afternoon & evening.
 High: 72° Low: 54°.

 EXTENDED FORECAST: After a gloomy start to the week sunshine will prevail Wednesday through Saturday.
 80-degree high temperatures make a return midweek and linger through the next weekend.
 Notre Dame football will be another hot one with highs in the middle 80s.
 Next chance of rain will likely wait until after next weekend as our upper-level pattern begins to strengthen over the area.